mvierssen/ns-dojo/packages/katas/smelly-mars-rover/BACKLOG.md

 - Introduce Result type for operations that can fail
 - Added parallel change safeRun and safeStep functions that use Result types

+## Version 11 -> 12 (Full test coverage)

+- Added unit tests for safeX functions and fail cases to reach close to 100% coverage